-13.20.1.
-All Avanti Trust Schools will remain alert for children trafficked into the country who may be registered at our school for a term or longer, before being moved to another part of the UK or abroad.
-We will bear in mind that not all children who go missing from education have been victims of trafficking.
-For example, there may be instances of children from communities that move around - Gypsy,Roma, Traveller or migrant families - who collectively go missing from school.
-For further government guidance refer to Safeguarding Children who may havebeen trafficked practice guidance.
+14.20.1.
+All Avanti Trust Schools will remain alert for children and young people trafficked into the country who may be registered at our school for a term or longer, before being moved to anotherpart of the UK or abroad.
+We will bear in mind that not all children and young people who go missing from education have been victims of trafficking.
+For example, there may be instances of children or young people from communities that move around - Gypsy, Roma, Traveller or migrant families - who collectively go missing from school.
+For further government guidancerefer to Safeguarding Children who may have been trafficked practice guidance.

-13.21 Young carers
+14.21.
+Young carers

-13.21.1.
+14.21.1.
 With so many adult responsibilities, young carers often miss out on opportunities that other children and young people have to play and learn.
 We in Avanti Trust Schools are uniquely placed to identify and respond to concerns and 'triggers' where children and young people may require additional help as carers.
-We will aim to respond early with our own pastoral support and where appropriate seeking help from local authority support services for young carers.
+We will aim to respond early with our own pastoral support and where appropriate seekinghelp from local authority support services for young carers.